resatarikan/SQL-tips-and-tricks/README.md

 queries that were hard to understand, particularly if revisited after a few weeks.

-If you find yourself nesting inline views more than 2 or 3 levels deep, consider using common table expressions, which can help you keep your code more organised and readable.
+If you find yourself nesting inline views more than 2 or 3 levels deep, consider using common table expressions, which keep your code more organised and readable and supports reusability and debugging.

 ```SQL
 -- Using inline views: